-With the pressure for employers mounting due to the spread of coronavirus in the UK, we take a look at the new Coronavirus Job Retention Scheme and what it means to furlough a worker.
+With ongoing pressure on employers due to the continuing spread of coronavirus in the UK, we take a look at the Coronavirus Job Retention Scheme and what it means to furlough a worker.

 What is a furloughed worker?